chemberg22/etl-python-bigquery/readme.md

-# BigQuery ETL with Python
+# CSV archive ETL with Python to Google BigQuery